Skip to product information

 Lars Teichmann, *1980 Burgstädt

 The Berlin-based artist studied under Daniel Richter at the Berlin University of the Arts, among others, and is characterized by his repeated reworking of art historical quotations, which he effectively transfers into contemporary contexts in his works.
 Painting processes remain clearly visible on the canvas works and blend into the figuration of the respective objects.
 This creates an exciting interplay between figuration and artistic trace.
 Known for his faceless paintings full of magical attraction and for new and reduced compositions, his pictures evoke memories and associations as well as the desire for the tried and tested and the longing for something new.
+Art history is quoted.
+Angelika

 Miriam Vlaming, *1971 in Düsseldorf

 Miriam Vlaming studied under Prof. Arno Rink at the Academy of Visual Arts in Leipzig.
 She lives and works in Berlin.
 In her mysterious imagery, she negotiates the direct juxtaposition of people and nature, whereby a constant oscillation between abstraction and figuration sends the viewer on a journey of discovery.
-Sometimes glazed, sometimes pastose, the artist proves herself to be an accomplished master of color.
-Using ambiguous metaphors, the artist feels her way into a world full of enigmas, for which both the artist and the recipient must spin their own story.
-Unanswered questions can be suspected and the familiar and existential are brought into focus.
+Sometimes glazed, sometimes pastose, the artist proves herself to be an accomplished master of color. ( add ) Using ambiguous metaphors, the artist feels her way into a world full of enigmas, for which both the artist and the recipient must spin their own story.
+Unanswered questions can be assumed and the familiar and existential are brought into focus.
+Angelika

 Danil Yordanov, *1972 Balchik, Bulgaria